AshveerB/practice-makes-permanent/README.md

 1. Fork and Clone
 2. Install Dependencies

+## Bugs

+1. Update button needs to clicked twoce to work
+2. Redirects

 ## User Stories

 1. As a user I would like to know why we are tracking the specific habit so I am motivated to accomplish my goal.